 Discovery’s Planet in Focus launched the annual Rob Stewart Youth Eco-Hero Award; the Fort Lauderdale International Film Festival offers the Rob Stewart Environment Award, and Oakville initiated a $75,000 bursary to support students studying marine biology at Dalhousie.

 The PangeaSeed Foundation, whose Sea Walls: Artists for Oceans murals around the world highlight some of the most pressing marine environmental issues of our time, launched the “Dakuwaqa Project,” dedicating murals to Rob and highlighting his pioneering efforts in the realm of marine conservation.

 In December 2018, a new species of shark was discovered and named for Rob — Bythaelurus Stewarti.

-In 2019, the Rob Stewart Sharkwater Foundation was established to honour his legacy and continue his mission to save sharks and the world’s oceans.
+In 2019, the Rob Stewart Sharkwater Foundation was established to honor his legacy and continue his mission to save sharks and the world’s oceans.